Mircea Dridea: Club career

 Under the guidance of Oană, Dridea won two consecutive titles in the 1957–58 and 1958–59 seasons.
 In the first one he played 11 matches in which he scored four goals and in the second he netted 14 goals in 18 games, being the top-scorer of the team.
 He scored a hat-trick in the 6–1 victory against Siderurgistul Galați in the 1963 Cupa României final.
 Subsequently, he won another championship in the 1965–66 season, being used by coach Constantin Cernăianu in 25 games in which he scored 11 goals.
 Dridea has a total of 21 games with 10 goals scored in European competitions (including 10 appearances and five goals netted in the Inter-Cities Fairs Cup), and achieved some notable performances.
 He scored Petrolul's first two goals in the European Cup during a 4–2 loss to Wismut Karl Marx Stadt, the first goal in the UEFA Cup Winners' Cup in a 4–1 loss to Fenerbahçe and the first goal in the Inter-Cities Fairs Cup in a 4–0 win over Spartak Brno.
 His most important goal scored was in the first round of the 1966–67 European Cup against Liverpool from a free kick in a 3–1 victory, but they did not manage to qualify to the next round.

-Dridea made his last Divizia A appearance on 20 June 1971 in Petrolul's 1–1 draw against CFR Timișoara, having a total of 273 matches with 142 goals scored in the competition.
+Dridea made his last Divizia A appearance on 20 June 1971 in Petrolul's 1–1 draw against CFR Timișoara, totaling 273 matches with 142 goals in the competition.